Best internet providers for expats in the Netherlands 2026

 Remote workers needing maximum speed and reliability, heavy internet users (4K streaming, gaming, large uploads), tech professionals, families with multiple simultaneous users, anyone prioritizing network quality over price.

-Setup time: 1-3 weeks (fiber installation requires technician visit, 2-4 hours)
+Setup time: 1-3 weeks (fibre installation requires technician visit, 2-4 hours)

 Ziggo: Cable giant, best TV bundles